 Day 6- Trek to Pangboche via Thangboche monastery (5 hours)

 From Namche the well-worn Everest trail contours around the side of the valley high above the Dudh Kosi.
 Now we get our first really good views of the great peaks of the Khumbu: Everest, Lhotse, Nuptse and Ama Dablam.
-Passing by several villages and past numerous teashops, we cross the Dudh Kosi River(Milk Khola) and make a steep climb to Thangboche, home of an impressive re-built monastery.
-You can have unforgettable sight seen in to Tnagbouche monastery.
+Passing by several villages and past numerous teashops, we cross the Dudh Koshi River(Milk river) and make a steep climb to Thangboche, home of an impressive re-built monastery.
+You can have an unforgettable sight seen in Thangbouche monastery.